iden3/rapidsnark-old/README.md

+:warning: **This is an original implementation of Rapidsnark.
+The new one is in the https://github.com/iden3/rapidsnark.**

 # rapidsnark

 rapid snark is a zkSnark proof generation written in C++ and intel assembly.
 That generates proofs created in [circom](https://github.com/iden3/circom) and [snarkjs](https://github.com/iden3/snarkjs) very fast.